 R square and its drawback

 The R square and Adjusted R square are often used to assess the fit of the Ordinary Least Squares model.
-These measures help ascertain how well the estimated model accounts for the variations in the dependent variable.
+These measures, therefore, help ascertain how well the estimated model accounts for the variations in the dependent variable.
 Furthermore, they can help in determining the importance of independent variables in the model.
-Moreover, they can assist in removing any unnecessary independent variables.
+They can also assist in removing any unnecessary independent variables.

 R square